American Phoenix

 "Does power always have to corrupt?
 No, and we know this through history, for certainly Washington and Lincoln held great power, and while themselves still human, managed nevertheless to understand the trust that the grant of power which they held represented.

 "Why?
 Because they actually thought about power and its uses and dangers.
 The uneducated fools that have lately occupied the highest offices, placed there by their association with the oligarchy of wealth, could not have stood before this academic community, or the public, and given any kind of rational discourse on the uses and abuses of power.
 They never thought about it at all, except to use that power to fillful their own ambitions.
-Nor did they have any self-knowledge in spite of higher education, and being the sons of privilege where any appetite, especially the hunger for power, is to be indulged, they knew nothing of the earning of wisdom, or the power of reflection.
+Nor did they have any self-knowledge in spite of higher education; and, being the sons of privilege where any appetite, especially the hunger for power, is to be indulged, they knew nothing of the earning of wisdom, or the power of reflection.

 "Now our polity lies in ruins, and the wolves and pirates of other nations and corporations circle around, waiting for the final spasm which is to preceed their feast.